Suga may look to end decades of silence and hold talks with Taiwan's Tsai

 Only groups from Japan and the United States were invited as overseas guests for the event, according to media reports

-Meanwhile, China sent a total of 18 fighter jets and bombers across the so-called median line dividing the Taiwan Strait for the second consecutive day Saturday.
+Meanwhile, China sent a total of 19 fighter jets, bombers and intelligence-gathering aircraft across the so-called median line dividing the Taiwan Strait for the second consecutive day Saturday.
 The warplanes entered Taiwan’s air defense identification zone, prompting Taipei to scramble fighters in response.

 China’s “provocative actions have violated our sovereignty and seriously damaged the status quo of peace and stability in the strait and the region,” the Defense Ministry said.